-When you borrow money from someone, they will ask you to pay back the loan with interest.
+When you borrow money from a lender, they'll ask you to pay back the loan with interest.
 This interest is the cost of borrowing money.
-Another way to view it is that it is the cost of using their money.
+Another way to view it is that it's the cost of using their money.
 The amount of interest expense depends on the size of the loan, the interest rate and the length of time it takes you to repay the loan.

-For some loans, the IRS allows the interest charges to be a deductible expense on your federal income tax returns.
+The IRS allows interest charges for some loans to be a deductible expense on your federal income tax return.
 Let's examine the various types of personal and business loans, see how interest is calculated and identify which debt obligations are deductible.

 How Is Interest Calculated?

+The easiest calculation to determine your interest payments is the simple interest method.
 Suppose you borrow $1,000 at an interest rate of 12 percent for three years.
 The interest cost for one year would be $120 (12 percent times $1,000).
-So, the total cost of interest for three years would be $360.
+The total cost of interest for three years would be $360.

-Read more: How do Interest Rates Affect the Customer Demand?
+Read more: How Do Interest Rates Affect Customer Demand?

 Fixed-rate mortgages can range from 10 to 40 years.
 Variable-rate mortgages are priced on a spread over a base rate, such as the prime rate, and change over time with fluctuations in interest rates.

-Home equity loans: Loans based on a percentage of a home's equity can be either an installment loan and paid out over a fixed term for several years, or can be set up as a revolving line of credit.
+Loans based on a percentage of a home's equity can be either installment loans and paid out over a fixed term for several years, or they can be set up as a revolving line of credit.
 Home equity installment loans usually have a fixed rate, while revolving lines of credit have fluctuating interest costs based on the outstanding balance.

-Credit cards: Interest cost on credit cards is calculated on the outstanding balance The user’s credit score determines the interest rate.
-High credit scores equal high interest rates.
+The interest cost on credit cards is calculated on the outstanding balance.
+The user’s credit score determines the interest rate.
+High credit scores equal lower interest rates.
 Some credit cards can charge monthly or annual fees that increase the APR.

-Vehicle loans: Loans for cars, boats, SUVs and other vehicles usually have fixed interest rates with repayment terms spread over several years.
-The interest rate varies with the credit score of the borrower.
+Loans for cars, boats, SUVs and other vehicles usually have fixed interest rates with repayment terms spread over several years.
+The interest rate varies with the credit score of the borrower with these loans as well.
 Vehicle loans can come with additional fees such as sales tax, administrative costs and title fees.
 You have to calculate the APRs to find the best rates offered by various lenders.

-For some loans, the IRS allows the interest charges to be a deductible expense on your federal income tax returns.
+The IRS allows the interest charges for some loans to be a deductible expense on your federal income tax returns.